Dirty Rotten Scoundrels (musical): Act 2

-The next day Freddy meets Christine back at the hotel who says she couldn't leave “without seeing you again.” ("Son of Great Big Stuff") The two get in bed together before the scene is switched to Lawrence's mansion where Christine arrives, telling him tearfully how she came back to see Freddy, how they made love, and then when she woke up all her money was gone: “I’m beginning to think he was never really paralyzed.”
-Out of remorse, Lawrence packs 50 thousand dollars in a suitcase and tells her to take it.
+The next day Freddy meets Christine back at the hotel, who says she couldn't leave without seeing him again.
+When the two agree to have sex, Freddy is excited over it and winning the bet, but realizes he has real feelings for Christine ("Son of Great Big Stuff").
+The two get in bed together before the scene is switched to Lawrence's mansion where Christine arrives, telling him tearfully how she came back to see Freddy, how they had sex, and then when she woke up all her money was gone: “I’m beginning to think he was never really paralyzed.”
+Out of remorse and believing Freddy was responsible, Lawrence packs 50 thousand dollars in a suitcase and tells her to take it.
 Christine takes it, but returns and gives him back the suitcase saying, "I’ll have something so much better to remember you by" before leaving.

 A few minutes later Freddy shows up in his underwear.
-Lawrence is angry at him for taking Christine's money.
-Freddy, however, claims that they never made love at all; they were about to when she knocked him out.
-When he woke up all his belongings were gone.
+Lawrence is angry at him for taking Christine's money, but Freddy claims that they never had sex at all; they were about to when she knocked him out, and when he woke up all his belongings were gone.
 Lawrence then opens up the suitcase to find the money gone, replaced by Freddy's clothes and a note that reads, “Goodbye boys.
 It was fun!
 Love, 'The Jackal'”, thus revealing that she knew about their scam the entire time, and instead ended up scamming them ("The Reckoning").
-A while later Christine returns to Lawrence's chateau, bringing a group of other people with her.
-The guys admit the scam was a good adventure ("Dirty Rotten Number") and they hatch a scheme to scam the crowd of people together in the "Finale".
+The two men reflect on the events at Lawrence's chateau, agreeing that despite what happened, the entire thing was a ton of fun ("Dirty Rotten Number").
+A while later Christine shows up, posing as a real-estate agent and bringing a group of tourists with her.
+After distracting the tourists, she reunites with Lawrence and Freddy, telling them that although she's made millions from scams in the past year, taking their money was the most fun.
+The men join Christine's scheme to scam the crowd of people together in the "Finale".